DaNicolas/danicolas.github.io/_pages/about.md

 3001 Heverlee
 Belgium

-**To visit me**: My office is room 01.28 on the address mentioned above.
+**To visit me**: My office is room 01.28 at the address mentioned above.

 **E-mail**: nicolas.daans (at) kuleuven.be